swharden/Maui.Graphics/website/content/quickstart/wpf/_index.md

 ---
 Title: Maui.Graphics WPF Quickstart
-Description: How to use Maui.Graphics in a WPF application
+Description: How to draw using Maui.Graphics in a WPF application
-Date: "2021-09-21"
 ---

-This page demonstrates how to use Maui.Graphics in a WPF application.
+This page describes how to draw using Maui.Graphics from a WPF application.

+> **⚠️ Warning:** The Maui.Graphics package is currently in preview and its API may change as the library matures.

 <div class='text-center img-border'>